 Training with IQoro before being fed via a PEG, and stimulating the taste function – perhaps with a net of varying tastes and consistencies in the mouth - during the PEG session, contribute to stimulating and maintaining the muscle functions that are involved in the swallowing process.
 Taken together, these actions can improve the conditions for PEG continuing to work.

-Dr. Mary Hägg, Doctor of Medicine, Post-doctoral researcher at Uppsala University specialising in orofacial medicine, Head of Department at the Speech and Swallowing Faculty: Ear, Nose and Throat Clinic at Hudiksvall Hospital, Sweden.
+Dr. Mary Hägg, Doctor of Medicine, Post-doctoral researcher at Uppsala University specialising in orofacial medicine, Head of Department at the Speech and Swallowing Centre: Ear, Nose and Throat Clinic at Hudiksvall Hospital, Sweden.
 Registered Dentist.
 I samarbete med MYoroface.

 October 2016.
 (Translation from the original Swedish text by T.W.Morris, MYoroface)